-Today, the JCT produces a large and diverse range of standard form construction contracts for use in the UK.
-The JCT's websites (www.jctcontracts.com and www. jctltd.co.uk) also provide comprehensive information on the documents that the JCT publishes.
-The JCT publishes a wide range of contract documentation which includes main contracts, sub-contracts, consultancy appointments, collateral warranties, an adjudication agreement, pre-construction services agreements and documents for use by homeowners.
+The JCT publishes a wide range of contract documentation including main contracts, subcontracts, consultancy appointments, collateral warranties, an adjudication agreement, pre-construction services agreements and documents for use by homeowners.
 The JCT contracts are aimed at the mainstream commercial construction market in the UK, rather than other sectors such as civil or process engineering.